Greenway High School (Minnesota): Arts/music

 Greenway High School offers a number of opportunities for students to be involved with the arts and/or music.
 The high school offers two choir ensembles, two band ensembles, and multiple art classes.
 The two choir ensembles are the "Concert Choir" and the "Raider Singers".
 The Concert Choir is non-audition based that any student grades 9-12 can participate in.
 The Raider Singers is reserved for only those in grades 10-12 and is auditioned based (note: if you do not pass the audition for Raider Singers, you can still participate with the Concert Choir).
 The two band ensembles are the "Symphonic Band" and the "Jazz Band".
 Both the Symphonic Band and Jazz Band are offered for any student in grades 9-12 and are non-auditioned based.
 In the past, the Symphonic band was reserved for those in grades 10-12 and there was a separate band called the "Concert Band" for students in ninth grade.
 Starting for the 2019–2020 school year and forward, the Concert Band combined into the Symphonic Band allowing students grades 9–12 to play in one band.
 With the Concert Band disbanded, there was room for a new Jazz Band ensemble in the school scheduling (first time in many years there was a Jazz Band ensemble offered at Greenway High School).
 Starting for the 2019–2020 school year and forward, a drumline (formerly the marching band), is an extracurricular activity associated with the high school bands that students in grades 9-12 can participate in.
 There are a number of art classes offered at Greenway high school, including: media arts, drawing, sculpting, interior design, painting, and more.
 Starting in the 2020–2021 school year, a new art club was created.
 It is an after-school activity that high school students are able to participate in.

-Clubs/organizations

-Greenway High School offers a great number of clubs and organizations open to students in grade 7 through grade 12 (some clubs/organizations are only offered for students in grade 9 through grade 12).
-Such clubs/organizations that are available at Greenway include: Student Council, Knowledge Bowl, Pep Club, Robotics, National FFA Organization, Business Club, Fellowship of Christian Athletes (FCA), Minnesota Honor Society*, Art Club, Campus Life, Student Ambassador program*, and more.
-Some of these organizations are of a competitive nature and compete against other schools in the surrounding region (Knowledge Bowl, Robotics, and FFA are examples of organizations that compete).